Last Updated on 6/11/2020

 The Connection between Brand and the Bottom Line

-Long ago, Peter Drucker said, “Because the purpose of business is to create and keep a customer, the business enterprise has two—and only two—basic functions: marketing and innovation.
+Years ago, management guru Peter Drucker said, “Because the purpose of business is to create and keep a customer, the business enterprise has two—and only two—basic functions: marketing and innovation.
 Marketing and innovation produce results; all the rest are costs.
 Marketing is the distinguishing, unique function of the business.”

 Find the Hidden Wealth

+Branding affects sales for companies of all structures and sizes.
 While most B2C companies understand the importance of investing in branding and a strong brand, B2B companies are less enthused.
-A 16-year study, detailed in "Hidden Wealth in B2B Brands," found that “billions of dollars are locked up in B2B brands, yet managers consistently skimp on brand building.
+A 16-year study, detailed in "Hidden Wealth in B2B Brands," found that “billions of dollars are locked up in B2B brands, yet managers consistently skimp on B2B brand development.
 That’s an expensive mistake.”

 In an increasingly homogenous global market, your brand is one of the few ways to separate yourself from the pack.
 Brand essence—the heart and soul of your brand—expresses to prospects and customers what it is that sets your organization apart, how it shines, and allows you to communicate who you are loudly and proudly.
 Your brand is predicated upon that single most compelling need your consumer has, and how your brand fulfills that need.
 For Nike consumers that translates into “Nike: Authentic Athletic Performance,” or as their tagline more succulently puts it, “Just Do It.”